lileonard/.emacs.d/site-lisp/python/elpy/docs/concepts.rst

 You can see them both in the process list (:kbd:`M-x list-process`) as well as in the buffer list (:kbd:`C-x C-b`) as buffers named ``*elpy-rpc[...]*``.

+RPC processes are used to provide code completion, documentation and other features.
+To do so, they use python packages (jedi, yapf, rope, ...) that are installed in a dedicated virtualenv (``.emacs.d/elpy/rpc-venv`` by default).
+Those packages can be updated through the configuration panel (accessible with :kbd:`M-x elpy-config`).

 By default, Elpy will also find the :index:`library root` of the current file and pass that to the RPC functions.
 The library root is